 In general, candidates have met the assessment standards and produced appropriate evidence relevant to SCQF level 6.

-Centres should continue to advise candidates to keep case studies short and simple.
+Centres should continue to advise candidates to keep case studies short and not to include additional support needs.
 In some cases, candidates are producing complex case studies that they do not have the knowledge and understanding to address, therefore disadvantaging themselves.
 Similarly, candidates should not be using centre-generated case studies as this does not allow for personalisation and choice.

-If candidates are required to remediate work, this should be clearly and consistently applied across all candidates in the cohort.
-Similarly, candidates should not be directed to remediate spelling, grammar, punctuation and referencing.
-This can be highlighted to candidates to encourage progression in skills but is not a requirement of the assessment standards.
+If candidates need to remediate work, this should be clearly and consistently applied across all candidates in the cohort, and centres should follow this up to ensure that remediation points have been met prior to verification.
+Candidates should not be directed to remediate spelling, grammar, punctuation and referencing.
+This can be highlighted to candidates to encourage progression in skills but is not a requirement of the assessment standards and therefore candidates should not be penalised for this.

 It must always be made clear whether work is a first or second attempt and where remediation is required, this must be clearly documented.
-If centres deliver on more than one campus, they should be encouraged to use the same assessment material and candidate feedback should be equitable and recorded in the same way.
+If centres deliver on more than one campus, they should be encouraged to use the same assessment material and candidate feedback forms.
+Feedback should be equitable and recorded in the same way.
 This assists with standardisation of evidence and internal verification procedures.
+Centres should ensure that the feedback provided to candidates reflects a professional dialogue.

-There is growing evidence of good practice, with many candidates producing assessment evidence to a high standard.
-There was opportunity for personalisation and choice in many cases, in line with design principles of Curriculum for Excellence and for one centre the use of Microsoft Teams is a welcome development.

-In many cases, candidates were given clear and consistent feedback and feedforward.
+Many candidates are producing assessment evidence to a high standard.
+There was opportunity for personalisation and choice in many cases.
+In many cases, candidates were given clear and consistent feedback and constructive advice.
 This is good practice and should be encouraged.
+In most cases, there was evidence of internal verification.